-- precludes an authorizer from including non-curricular health and safety requirements in a charter school contract that are not contained in the list promulgated by the State Board, including non-curricular health and safety requirements of the authorizing local school board. - (e) Except as otherwise provided in the School Code, a charter school shall not charge tuition; provided that a charter school may charge reasonable fees for textbooks, instructional materials, and student activities. - (f) A charter school shall be responsible for management and operation of its fiscal affairs including, but not limited to, the preparation of its budget.
+precludes an authorizer from including non-curricular health and safety requirements in a charter school contract that are not contained in the list promulgated by the State Board, including non-curricular health and safety requirements of the authorizing local school board.

+- (e) Except as otherwise provided in the School Code, a charter school shall not charge tuition; provided that a charter school may charge reasonable fees for textbooks, instructional materials, and student activities. - (f) A charter school shall be responsible for the management and operation of its fiscal affairs including, but not limited to, the preparation of its budget.
 An audit of each charter school's finances shall be conducted annually by an outside, independent contractor retained by the charter school.
 To ensure financial accountability for the use of public funds, on or before December 1 of every year of operation, each charter school shall submit to its authorizer and the State Board a copy of its audit and a copy of the Form 990 the charter school filed that year with the federal Internal Revenue Service.
-In addition, if deemed necessary for proper financial oversight of the charter school, authorizer may require quarterly financial statements from each charter school. - (g) A charter school shall comply with all provisions of this Article, the Illinois Educational Labor Relations Act, all federal and State laws and rules applicable to public
+In addition, if deemed necessary for proper financial oversight of the charter school, an authorizer may require quarterly financial statements from each charter school. - (g) A charter school shall comply with all provisions of this Article, the Illinois Educational Labor Relations Act, all federal and State laws and rules applicable to public schools that pertain to special education and the instruction of English learners, and its charter.
+A charter school is exempt from all other State laws and regulations in this Code governing public schools and local school board policies; however, a charter school is not exempt from the following:

-- schools that pertain to special education and the instruction of English learners, and its charter.
-A charter school is exempt from all other State laws and regulations in this Code governing public schools and local school board policies; however, a charter school is not exempt from the following: - (1) Sections 10-21.9 and 34-18.5 of this Code regarding criminal history records checks and checks of the Statewide Sex Offender Database and Statewide Murderer and Violent Offender Against Youth Database of applicants for employment; - (2) Sections 10-20.14, 10-22.6, 24-24, 34-19, and 34-84a of this Code regarding discipline of students; - (3) the Local Governmental and Governmental Employees Tort Immunity Act; - (4) Section 108.75 of the General Not For Profit Corporation Act of 1986 regarding indemnification of officers, directors, employees, and agents; - (5) the Abused and Neglected Child Reporting Act; - (5.5) subsection (b) of Section 10-23.12 and subsection (b) of Section 34-18.6 of this Code; - (6) the Illinois School Student Records Act; - 22 (7) Section 10-17a of this Code regarding school report cards; - (8) the P-20 Longitudinal Education Data System Act; - 25 (9) Section 27-23.7 of this Code regarding bullying prevention;
+- (1) Sections 10-21.9 and 34-18.5 of this Code regarding criminal history records checks and checks of the Statewide Sex Offender Database and Statewide Murderer and Violent Offender Against Youth Database of applicants for employment; - (2) Sections 10-20.14, 10-22.6, 24-24, 34-19, and 34-84a of this Code regarding discipline of students; - (3) the Local Governmental and Governmental Employees Tort Immunity Act; - (4) Section 108.75 of the General Not For Profit Corporation Act of 1986 regarding indemnification of officers, directors, employees, and agents; - (5) the Abused and Neglected Child Reporting Act; - (5.5) subsection (b) of Section 10-23.12 and subsection (b) of Section 34-18.6 of this Code; - (6) the Illinois School Student Records Act; - (7) Section 10-17a of this Code regarding school report cards; - (8) the P-20 Longitudinal Education Data System Act; - (9) Section 27-23.7 of this Code regarding bullying prevention;

-1 (10) Section 2-3.162 of this Code regarding student 2 discipline reporting; 3 (11) Sections 22-80 and 27-8.1 of this Code; 4 (12) Sections 10-20.60 and 34-18.53 of this Code; 5 (13) Sections 10-20.63 and 34-18.56 of this Code; 6 (14) Section 26-18 of this Code; 7 (15) Section 22-30 of this Code; 8 (16) Sections 24-12 and 34-85 of this Code; 9 (17) the Seizure Smart School Act; and 10 (18) Section 2-3.64a-10 of this Code ; -
+- (10) Section 2-3.162 of this Code regarding student discipline reporting;

+- (11) Sections 22-80 and 27-8.1 of this Code;

+- (12) Sections 10-20.60 and 34-18.53 of this Code;

+- (13) Sections 10-20.63 and 34-18.56 of this Code;

+- (14) Section 26-18 of this Code;

+- (15) Section 22-30 of this Code;

+- (16) Sections 24-12 and 34-85 of this Code;

+- (17) the Seizure Smart School Act; and

+- (18) Section 2-3.64a-10 of this Code; -

+- (19) Section 27-9.1a of this Code;

+- (20) Section 27-9.1b of this Code; and

+- (21) Section 34-18.8 of this Code.
-The change made by Public Act 96-104 to this subsection

-(q) is declaratory of existing law.
+The change made by Public Act 96-104 to this subsection (g) is declaratory of existing law.